 Used when generating WGSL code: `@group(${index})

-When externals are being resolved, they are given new names based on the specified naming scheme (names parameter).
+When items are being resolved, they are given new unique names based on their name in code and the specified naming scheme (names parameter in options).

 The default naming scheme is "random".